Food and drink

-Portuguese food doesn’t have the same high profile as other European cuisines; nor, in truth, does it have the regional variation or contemporary invention found, say, in Spain.
-Menus tend to be markedly similar wherever you go, relying on a traditional repertoire of grilled fish and meat, hearty stews and casseroles, and the ubiquitous salt cod, nearly all served with the same trio of accompaniments – rice, potatoes and salad.
-There are, of course, blindingly good exceptions to the norm in every town – crispy suckling pig from the local grill house, sardines straight from the boat and slapped on the grill, a slow-cooked ragout of wild boar in a country tavern – and these are the kind of simple, earthy dishes that Portugal excels in.
+Portuguese food doesn’t have the same high profile as other European cuisines, with menus usually relying on a traditional repertoire of grilled fish and meat, hearty stews and casseroles, and the ubiquitous salted cod (bacalhau), nearly all served with the same trio of accompaniments – rice, potatoes and salad.
+There are, of course, blindingly good exceptions to the norm in every town – crispy suckling pig from the local grill house, sardines straight from the boat and slapped on the barbecue, a slow-cooked ragout of wild boar in a country tavern – and these are the kind of simple, earthy dishes that Portugal excels in.
 Most restaurants are also extremely good value, while Portuguese wine (and not just the famous port) enjoys a growing worldwide reputation – if you’re not yet familiar with them, you’ll soon come to relish a refreshing glass of vinho verde on a hot day, or a gutsy Alentejo red with your bife.

 Breakfast, snacks and sandwiches

 At breakfast, any café, pastelaria (pastry shop) or confeitaria (confectioners) can provide a croissant or brioche, some toast (uma torrada; a doorstep with butter), a simple sandwich (a tosta mista is grilled ham and cheese) or some sort of cake or pastry.
 A padaria is a bakery, and any place advertising pão quente (hot bread) will also usually have a café attached.